Top attractions in Sydney

-The not-for-profit Tazonga Zoo is one of Sydney's top attractions, with barless enclosures, regular talks, and stunning views of the harbor if, you can take your eyes off the animals!
+The not-for-profit Taronga Zoo is one of Sydney's top attractions, with barless enclosures, regular talks, and stunning views of the harbor if, you can take your eyes off the animals!

 It doesn't sound like the most promising place for tours in Sydney but Australia's first European settlement called "The Rocks" is actually named for its historic sandstone buildings.

 Climb to Sydney's highest point to marvel at breathtaking views that stretch as far as the Blue Mountains.
-Then hunt for some fantastic deals at the shopping center beneath the Sydney Tower!
+Then hunt for some fantastic deals at the shopping center beneath the Sydney Tower Eye!

-Built as an extension of the city's aquarium to imitate the habitats of Australia's most iconic creatures, Wild Life Sydney is now one of the best things to do for families in Sydney!
+Built as an extension of the city's aquarium to imitate the habitats of Australia's most iconic creatures, WILD LIFE Sydney Zoo is now one of the best things to do for families in Sydney!